-The Pulse Transformer card on the front of the converter module may be checked with an oscilloscope to see if SCR firing signals from the driver are being applied to the pulse transformers.
+The Pulse Transformer Cards on the front of the converter module may be checked with an oscilloscope to see if SCR firing signals from the driver are being applied to the pulse transformer.
 Connect the ground lead of the oscilloscope to the card COM terminal, and connect the probe lead to the top (cooling) tab of one of the red power transistors.
-A normal pulse wave shape is shown in Figure 9.
+A normal pulse wave is shown in Figure 9.
 Change the oscilloscope probe lead to the top tab of the other red power transistor to check the other circuits of this card.
 If normal pulses are observed when the converter is operating, the card is probably good.
-If no pulses are observed, connect the oscilloscope probe to the 1P, 2P, 1N, 2N input terminals to check for driver firing signals.
-See Fig. 7 for normal firing signals.
-Also, check for +20 volt firing power at +20 A or +20B input terminals.
+If no pulses are observed, connect the oscilloscope probe to 1P, 2P, 1N, 2N input terminals to check for driver firing signals.
+See Figure 7 for normal firing signals.
+Also, check for +20 volt firing power at the 20V input terminal.
 If input firing power and firing pulses are present, then the card is probably defective.
 Replace the card and check operation.
-If no input power or firing pulses are present, refer to part 9 of Drive Shuts Down, or Will Not Start in the Driver Troubleshooting portion of this section.
+If not input power or firing pulses are present, refer to Part 9 of Drive Shuts Down, or Will not Start in the Driver Troubleshooting portion of this section.